How do you decide which article is free or premium?

 Instead of the manual free vs premium split, the new smart paywall instead determines the content that individual users are most likely to pay to access based on their previous reading habits, which platform they come to the website from and the propensity that each genre of content has for converting readers.
 Using those insights and Google Analytics data, the AI’s algorithm decides whether users meet a paywall, registration wall or nothing upon entering the website.

-By the end of the period, which spanned December to April, the team said that 60% of new conversions happened on “non-premium” stories, meaning stories that never would have been paywalled in the previous model.
+By the end of the testing period, which spanned December to April, the team said that 60% of new conversions happened on “non-premium” stories, meaning stories that never would have been paywalled in the previous model.

 This is a big challenge to all of those publishers who are making manual decisions – is it the right strategy to follow?